cqinyi/Coursera-Getting-and-Cleaning-Data-Project/Codebook.md

 - 'test/subject_train.txt': Each row identifies the subject who performed the activity for each window sample.
 Its range is from 1 to 30.

 Other files are available in the data set, but are not used for the purpose of this exercise. (e.g. 'train/Inertial Signals/total_acc_x_train.txt')

+Subsequently, only the 'mean()' and 'std()' features were retained (e.g. tBodyAcc-mean()-X was retained, but not gravityMean).
+The output tidy data file  consists only of the average of each retained feature for each activity and each subject

 For more details on the data:
 Davide Anguita, Alessandro Ghio, Luca Oneto, Xavier Parra and Jorge L. Reyes-Ortiz.
 Human Activity Recognition on Smartphones using a Multiclass Hardware-Friendly Support Vector Machine.
 International Workshop of Ambient Assisted Living (IWAAL 2012).
 Vitoria-Gasteiz, Spain.
 Dec 2012